-1.2.1 Single Amplifier Module (SMA7110-1):
+1.2.1 Single Amplifier Module (SMA7115-1):

-- Ergonomic design: Easy access to connections, adjustments, and test points. - Wide operating 30-220VDC. bus voltage: - Complete isolation: Complete isolation from input to output. - Dual signal inputs: Single-ended or differential input.
-All inputs have up to 15,000A/V gain, and all inputs will accept ±13VDC. - Dual mode operation: The amplifier may be configured for velocity (RPM) control or current (torque) control. (factory assigned option) - Current limit: Maximum peak motor current is adjustable. - Digital limit/enable Three separate logic inputs can stop the motor in either or both Inputs: directions.
-Inputs may be configured for active-high or active-low, pull-up or pulldown termination, and a 0 to +5VDC range.
+- Ergonomic design: Easy access to connections, adjustments, and test points. - Wide operating 30-220VDC. buss voltage: - Complete isolation: Complete isolation from input to output. - Dual signal inputs: Two single-ended or one differential.
+Both single-ended inputs may be use simultaneously.
+All inputs have up to 15,000A/V gain (velocity mode), and inputs will accept up to ±13VDC. - Dual mode operation: The amplifier may be field configured for velocity (RPM) control or current torque control. - Current limit: Maximum peak motor current is adjustable. - Digital limit/enable Inputs: Three separate logic inputs can stop the motor in either or both directions.
+Inputs may be configured for active-high or active-low, pull-up termination, and a 0 to +5VDC or 0 to +15VDC range.
 See Logic Input Configuration, section 5.2. - Fault input/output: Open-collector output goes low in the event of a fault.
 Externally forcing the output low will inhibit the amplifier.
-This allows all fault outputs in a multi-axis system to be connected together (wire-ORed) to shut down all amplifiers should any amplifier have a fault. - Silent operation: Carrier frequency is 20KHz. - Short circuit protection: Complete short circuit and ground fault protection. - LED diagnostics: Red LED flashes to display various fault conditions and a green LED illuminates to indicate normal operating conditions.
+This allows all fault outputs in a multi-axis system to be connected together (wire-ORed) to shut down all amplifiers should any amplifier have a fault. - Silent operation: Carrier frequency is 20KHz. - Short circuit protection: Complete short circuit and ground fault protection. - LED diagnostics: A Red LED flashes to display various fault conditions and a green LED illuminates to indicate normal operating conditions.